Tongariro National Park: Māori relationship to the mountains

 In Māori legend the volcanoes in Tongariro National Park are personified.
 Various versions of the basic story exist: Tongariro and Taranaki were both in love with Ruapehu or Pihanga and had a great battle.
 Taranaki lost the battle and fled west towards the coast, carving out the Whanganui River on the way.
 The Tama Lakes (Māori: Ngā puna a Tama), two crater lakes between Mount Ruapehu and Mount Ngauruhoe, are said to represent the gap left when Taranaki departed.

 In 2017, the Department of Conservation issued a notice advising visitors not to climb to the summits of the mountains in Tongariro National Park because they are sacred to local iwi.
-Some Māori view the mountains as their ancestors, with the peaks being the heads of the ancestors, and see it as wrong to stand on the heads of the ancestors.
+Some Māori view the mountains as their ancestors, with the peaks being the heads of the ancestors, and believe it is wrong to stand on the heads of the ancestors.
 The notice also asked tourist operators to "remove all references to summit side trips or ascending peaks in the park, remove any images of people touching or swimming in sacred lakes and to stop referring to Mt Ngauruhoe as Mt Doom".
-Following the advisory notice, Department of Conservation staff noticed a significant decrease in the numbers of people summiting mountains in the park.
+Following the advisory notice, Department of Conservation staff noticed a significant decrease in the number of people summiting mountains in the park.

-The park falls in the tribal areas (rohe) of two main iwi: Ngāti Tūwharetoa and Ngāti Rangi.
+The park falls within the tribal areas (rohe) of two main iwi: Ngāti Tūwharetoa and Ngāti Rangi.
 The northern and western parts of the park, extending south to the summit of Ruapehu, belong to Ngāti Tūwharetoa while Ngāti Rangi's area includes the southern and south-western flank of Ruapehu.
 Other iwi with traditional interests in the park are the upper Whanganui iwi Ngāti Hāua and Te Korowai o Wainuiārua from the Whanganui River.

 The Waitangi Tribunal's national park inquiry in 2004 to 2013 investigated Treaty of Waitangi claims relating to Tongariro National Park.
 In July 2018, the Crown met representatives of some iwi and it was agreed that negotiations would be delayed until all groups with interests in the park had had their settlements progressed, at which time cultural redress would be developed.
-The cultural redress process seeks to protect spiritually significant sites, recognise the traditional relationships of iwi with the environment and give claimants greater power to participate in managing the places involved.
+The cultural redress process seeks to protect spiritually significant sites, recognise the traditional relationships of iwi with the environment, and give claimants greater power to participate in managing the places involved.